rovland/descodeuses_part2/README.md

 Find a way to fix all errors occur by editing your Jenkinsfile on local

+- Tips : In your Jenkins job configuration, take a look at the branch name set (it shouldn't be 'master' branch)

-Now if you've fixed all errors occur , submit your modified Jenkinsfile into master branch and re-test your job on jenkins
+Now if you've fixed all errors occur , submit your modified Jenkinsfile into main branch and re-test your job on jenkins

 Make sure that you've configured and saved your github personal token : https://github.com/settings/tokens  (Make sure to copy your personal access token now.
 You won’t be able to see it again!)

 Add your GitHub personal token into Jenkins Credentials : https://<YOUR_JENKINS_SERVER>/credentials/store/system/domain/_/newCredentials

-Update your Jenkinsfile with the groovy code below, push it into master branch and fix all error occur
+Update your Jenkinsfile with the groovy code below, push it into main branch and fix all error occur

 - Tips : Replace the credentialsId in the code below with your own